 With the retirement of the Transit Systems and Food Service Director, the position was split and two new Directors were hired.
 The new Food Service Director, as well as other food service employees, are not included in the OPB.
 The Food Service Drivers are part of the OPB.
 In addition, the Business Manager retired and the position was changed to an Operations & Financial Supervisor.
-The CTSA, as of May 5, 2017 is staffed as follows:
+The CTSA, as of May 5, 2018 is staffed as follows:

 - 1 Transit Systems Director

 - 1 Operations & Financial Supervisor

-- 5 Operational Supervisors
+- 6 Operational Supervisors

 - 2 Vehicle Maintenance Managers

 - 1 Route Planner/Scheduler

-- 9 Dispatchers
+- 11 Dispatchers

 - 107 Drivers (includes relief staff)

 - 2 Vehicle Detailers

 - 2 Maintenance Shuttle Drivers

-- 7 Mechanics/Technician (Vehicle and CNG)
+- 8 Mechanics/Technician (Vehicle and CNG)

 - 1 Janitor/Weekend Wash Lead

-- 131 Total
+- 142 Total

-Looking Back 2016/17
+Looking Back 2017/18

-2016/2017 Fiscal Year proved to be a leveling year as budgets did not decline nor increase.
+2017/2018 Fiscal Year proved to be a leveling year as budgets did not decline nor increase.
 The largest contract, CVRC, received a 10% increase in the rate per consumer; however, the number of consumers remained the same.
 Costs have increased with the installation of a bargaining union; however, this will be offset by the increase in rate reimbursement for all rural CVRC consumer rides.
 The JARC funds from prior years are no longer available, making the CVRC rate increase crucial to continued service level stability.

-The cost of fuel continues to be volatile, with an anticipated increase in state fuel taxes.
-Service levels with our contracts continue to be nearly the same as the previous year, with a continuing slight decrease in the senior transportation, due to some senior site adjustments in transportation due to low ridership.
+The cost of fuel continues to be volatile, with an increase in state fuel taxes.
+Service levels with our contracts continue to be nearly the same as the previous year, with a continuing slight decrease in the senior transportation, due to some senior site adjustments in transportation.

 Meal delivery service levels, have remained at a constant level for the upcoming period.
-With the recent award of all Home Delivered and In-center meal contracts from the Fresno Madera Area Agency on Aging (FMAAA) the volumes are set for 2017/18.
+With the recent award of all Home Delivered and In-center meal contracts from the Fresno Madera Area Agency on Aging (FMAAA) the volumes are set for 2018/19.